ualibraries/patron-groups/DEPLOY.md

 # Deployment Notes

-Here are the steps that Mike Simpson went through to deploy the production instance of the patron groups software in January 2019.
+Here are the steps that Mike Simpson went through to deploy the production instance of the patron groups software in August 2019.

 ## Prerequisites